-This invention relates to a monodisperse aerosol generator and interface structure for forming an aerosol beam and introducing it into mass spectrometry appara- 10 tus.
-The monodisperse aerosol generator has separate utility aside and apart from the interface structure inasmuch as it may be used as a primary aerosol standard for reference purpose, as a source of injection of uniform particles to internal combustion devices, and as a source 15 be introduced into a mass spectrometer, partial or total of sample solution introduction in flame and plasma atomic spectrometry (e.g., atomic absorption, atomic emission and atomic fluorescence spectroscopy).
-The monodisperse aerosol generator is, however, primarily intended for use as a means of solution introduction to a 20 $10^{-6}$ torr for electron impact ionization; 1 torr for device acting as an interface between a liquid chromatograph and a mass spectrometer, or for direct introduction of sample solutions to the interface without the use of the liquid chromatograph.
-The preferred interface structure according to this invention accepts the mono- 25 mass spectrometer, hybrid and less well characterized disperse aerosol and desolvates it to form a solute aerosol beam which, with high purity, is introduced into a mass spectrometer.
+This invention relates to a monodisperse aerosol generator and interface structure for forming an aerosol beam and introducing it into mass spectrometry appara- 15 tus.
+The monodisperse aerosol generator has separate utility aside and apart from the interface structure inasmuch as it may be used as a primary aerosol standard for reference purpose, as a source of injection of uniform particles to internal combustion devices, and as a source 20 of sample solution introduction in flame and plasma atomic spectrometry (e.g., atomic absorption, atomic emission and atomic fluorescence spectroscopy).
+The monodisperse aerosol generator is, however, primarily intended for use as a means of solution introduction to a 25 initially complex mixtures. device acting as an interface between a liquid chromatograph and a mass spectrometer, or for direct introduction of sample solutions to the interface without the use of the liquid chromatograph.
+The preferred interface structure according to this invention accepts the mono- 30 disperse aerosol and desolvates it to form a solute aerosol beam which, with high purity, is introduced into a mass spectrometer.

-The device is intended to provide a source of aerosol particles with a narrow particle size distribution, with a 30 introducing small samples of substances, dissolved in high degree of efficiency.
+The device is intended to provide a source of aerosol particles with a narrow particle size distribution, with a 35 high degree of efficiency.
 It will be capable of producing aerosol from a wide range of liquids of varying physical properties.
-These liquids will include water and solutions of substances soluble in water, organic solvents and solutions of substances soluble in organic 35 used.
-The interface may be used either as a rapid means solvents.
+These liquids will include water and solutions of substances soluble in water, organic solvents and solutions of substances soluble in organic 40 solvents.
 The device will produce a stable aerosol, such that the aerosol, once formed, will show little tendency to coagulate to form agglomerates of particles.
 The aerosol will, however, be capable of controlled evaporation for partial or complete removal of solvent.
-The 40 size of the aerosol droplets will be controllable by simple means.
+The 45 size of the aerosol droplets will be controllable by simple means.

 The device will be capable of producing a uniform and reproducible concentration of droplets in the gas stream over an extended period of time.
-It will also be 45 capable of generating droplets with a wide range of selected sizes, covering a range typically of 5-200 micrometers diameter.
-Liquid chromatography, particularly modern high performance liquid chromatography. provides a powerful tool for the separation of complex 50' include solvents and solvent mixtures commonly used mixtures of either organic or inorganic species into their components.
+It will also be 50 capable of generating droplets with a wide range of selected sizes, covering a range typically of 5-200 micrometers in diameter.
+Liquid chromatography, particularly modern high performance liquid chromatography, provides a powerful tool for the separation of 55 complex mixtures of either organic or inorganic species into their components.
 It is suitable for a great range of compounds which cannot be separated using the technique of gas chromatography.
-Such compounds may be thermally unstable or involatile under normal gas chromato- 55 graphic conditions.
+Such compounds may be thermally unstable or involatile under normal gas chro- 60 matographic conditions.
 Many organic compounds of biological significance, and most ionic and inorganic compounds fall in this category.

-Mass spectrometry is a very widely used technique for providing structural information about chemical 60 species.
+Mass spectrometry is a very widely used technique for providing structural information about chemical 65 species.
 Often, an unknown species may be identified with great certainty, by comparison of its mass spectrum with that of a reference mass spectrum obtained from a species of known composition.
-For reliable mass spectral identification of unknown species, it is gener- 65 ally necessary for the mass spectrometer to fulfill the following requirements: (1) mass spectra should be generated by the electron impact mode of ionization, (2)

-mass spectra should be generated from one species only at a time.
+For reliable mass spectral identification of unknown species, it is generally necessary for the mass spectrometer to fulfill the following requirements: (1) mass spectra should be generated by the electron or atomic impact mode of ionization; and (2) mass spectra should be generated from one species only at a time.